feather812002/Ton/README.md

 TonExchange is a DEX trade system , it  work with Order Book mode. it already support follow function :

-* User can add new TIP3 token support (fungible and nonfugible).
+* User can add new TIP3 token support (fungible and nonfugible) by temself.
-* User can deposit or withdrawal to exchange.
+* User can deposit or withdrawal TIP3 token to exchange.
 * User can put ,cancle and fill order with already support TIP3 tokens.
 * Exchange supprt any fungible token or nonfugible token pair .
 (FT:FT,NFT:FT, NFT:NFT).
 * TonExchange will make sure the order trade success or fail in all.It can ensure that the transmission of both parties in the transaction constitutes an atomic transaction mode.